-For the above reasons, the Board recommends that the shareholders vote AGAINST this proposal, if properly presented at the meeting.
+For the above reasons, the Board recommends that the shareholders vote AGAINST this proposal, if properly presented at the meetina.

-Report on Lobbying Disclosures
+PROPOSAL NO. 5 Report on Lobbying Disclosures

 Whereas, we believe in full disclosure of Walmart's direct and indirect lobbying activities and expenditures to assess whether Walmart's lobbying is consistent with its expressed goals and shareholder interests.